High Rise

 Links:

-High Rise is a Japanese trio formed by vocalist and bassist Asahito Nanjo and by guitarist Munehiro Narita.
+High Rise was a Japanese trio formed by vocalist and bassist Asahito Nanjo and by guitarist Munehiro Narita.
 Narita had already recorded Taco (Pinakotheca, 1983).
 High Rise are a power-trio in the (brutal, improvisational, punkish) vein of Caspar Brötzmann's Massaker.
 Narita's stunning technique is the main attraction.
 The 1984 cassette Psychedelic Noise Beats (La Musica, 1996) won't be reissued for years.
 Ditto for the 1986 cassette Tapes (La Musica, 1996).
 Not counting the bootleg Psychedelic Speed Freaks (PSF, 1984 - Time Bomb, 1997), High Rise's first album was High Rise II (PSF, 1986 - Squealer, 1998), that opens with a delirious rock and roll number, Turn You Cry and then delves into the uncontrolled urge of Cotton Top, amid neurotic guitar strumming and tribal drumming.
 Another epileptic fit detonates Last Rights while Wipe Out's epic refrain and cosmic riff could come out of a lost 1960s Pink Floyd album played at double speed.
 Everything pales compared with the 13-minute trenody Pop Sicle, a calculated gamble on the Velvet Underground's raga-boogie augmented with thundering drums and galactic guitar solos.
 Their terrorist art and Narita's catastrophic guitar style culminate with this unrestrained bacchanal.
 The 1998 reissue includes Monster A Go Go and Induced Depression.

 Dispersion (PSF, 1992 - Squealer, 1998) has the anthemically noisy and pulsing Mainliner (a` la Stooges) and is crowned by the 15-minute Sadducees Faith.